lgatto/TeachingMaterial/Sequence_analysis.md

 ##
 ## Attaching package: 'R.oo'
 ##
-## The following object is masked from 'package:IRanges':
+## The following object is masked from 'package:GenomicRanges':
 ##
 ##     trim
 ##
-## The following objects are masked from 'package:devtools':
+## The following object is masked from 'package:IRanges':
 ##
-##     check, unload
+##     trim
 ##
 ## The following objects are masked from 'package:methods':
 ##